ahmadmdabit/RepoAIfy/user-manual.md

 This section defines how the output Markdown content is split into multiple files.

 *   `MaxChunkSizeKb` (integer): The maximum desired size (in kilobytes) for each output Markdown file.
-If the total content exceeds this size, the output will be split into multiple files (e.g., `YourSourceDirectory.md`, `YourSourceDirectory_2.md`, etc.).
+If the total content (including markdown formatting overhead) of a single file exceeds this size, that file will be placed in its own chunk, and that chunk will exceed the `MaxChunkSizeKb`.
+Otherwise, if adding a file would cause the current chunk to exceed the limit, a new chunk will be started.
 A value of `0` or a very large number effectively disables chunking, resulting in a single output file.

 ### Output